CSIT321-BDI-Agent/BDI-Agent/backend/README.md

 # Backend (Express API & BDI Planner)

-This directory hosts the server-side portion of the Blocks World simulator: an Express app, a JS-son powered BDI planner, and MongoDB persistence for saved worlds (including timeline + stat snapshots).
+This directory hosts the server-side portion of the Blocks World simulator: an Express app, a JS-son powered BDI planner, and MongoDB persistence for saved worlds.

 ---